 The main gay scene of Brussels is located in the very centre of the city, behind the Grand Place, and is very convenient and easy to find.

-The city’s biggest and most famous gay club is La Demence (at Fuse), which regularly attracts guys from all over Northern Europe – many guys even taking the Eurostar train from London just to attend these monthly mega dance and cruise parties.
+The city’s biggest and most famous gay club is La Demence (at Fuse), which regularly attracts guys from all over Northern Europe.
+Many guys even take the Eurostar train from London just to attend these monthly mega dance and cruise parties.

 Brussels gay Pride festival takes place every May, over a week leading up to Pride Day Brussels on the Saturday.